 Extended Access Control

 This blog post provided a short overview of privacy related security mechanisms.
-In follow-up blogposts, we explain the security features of ePassports that are related to authenticity of the chip and clone detection (to appear).
+In follow-up blogposts, we explain the security features of ePassports that are related to authenticity of the chip and clone detection.